nogibjj/Pooja_Kabber_Individual_Project_2/README.md

 There are four configurable options for this tool:

-1. '--channel': This option lets you define which news program you want to receive news shorts from.
+1. `--channel`: This option lets you define which news program you want to receive news shorts from.
 This can be chosen from cnn, bbc, msnbc, aljazeera and ndtv.
+This is by default cnn.
-2. '--length': This option lets you define the maximum length of every news short.
+2. `--length`: This option lets you define the maximum length of every news short.
 It must lie between 40 and 100 characters.
+This is by default 60.
-3. '--n': This option allows you to configure how many news shorts you want displayed.
+3. `--n`: This option allows you to configure how many news shorts you want displayed.
 It must lie between 1 and 40.
+This is by default 10.
-4. '--title': This option allows you to choose whether or not to see the title of the news short.
+4. `--title`: This option allows you to choose whether or not to see the title of the news short.
+This is by default False.

-## Example
+### Example

+Below is an example usage:

+`$docker run -e OPENAI_API_KEY=$OPENAI_API_KEY -it poojakabber/dataengineeringproject2:latest ./latest_news_cli.py --channel bbc --length 40 --title`

+This will display 10 news shorts derived from BBC's Youtube channel with their titles, each of maximum length of 40 characters.